-4. 68% of Candelaria’s total gold and silver production are subject to a streaming agreement and as such C1 cash costs are calculated based on receipt of $412/oz and $4.12/oz, respectively, on gold and silver sales in the year.
-No consideration has been made for the upfront payment received in the calculation of C1 cash costs.
+4. 68% of Candelaria’s total gold and silver production are subject to a streaming agreement and as such cash costs are calculated based on receipt of $420/oz and $4.20/oz, respectively, on gold and silver sales in the year.
+No consideration has been made for the upfront payment received in the calculation of cash costs.

 5. Chapada cash costs are calculated on a by-product basis and do not include the effects of copper stream agreements.
 Effects of copper stream agreements are reflected in copper revenue and will impact realized revenue per pound.

-6. Silver production at Zinkgruvan and Neves-Corvo are also subject to streaming agreements, and cash costs are calculated based on approximately $4.40/oz and $4.30/oz.
+6. Silver production at Zinkgruvan and Neves-Corvo are also subject to streaming agreements.

-7. Forecast capital expenditures have been reported on a cash basis.
+7. Sustaining capital is a supplementary financial measure.
+Please also see the Management’s Discussion and Analysis for the year ended December 31, 2021 and three months ended March 31, 2022, for discussion of non-GAAP measures and other performance measures.
+Forecast capital expenditures have been reported on a cash basis.
 Discrepancies may exist with other external reports which have been reported on an accrual basis.